snymainn/snymainn.github.io/lists/arch_nvidia_wayland.md

 **It is essential** to install **linux-headers** or there will be no modules to load.
 Installing linux-headers after install of nvidia-470xx-utils will actually trigger install of modules.

-The lib32-nvidia-470xx-utils is the package that provide lib32_vulkan_driver for nvidia as is **essential for steam** to be able to connect to vulkan.
+The lib32-nvidia-470xx-utils is the package that provide lib32_vulkan_driver for nvidia and is **essential for steam** to be able to connect to vulkan.

 ```
 sudo pacman -Sy linux-headers